Custom Orthotics in Indianapolis - Jeffrie C. Leibovitz, DPM

 Decisions Decisions Decisions…

 After we see how much improvement there is from the taping, we will discuss Orthotic therapy as well as other options.
-Although Orthotics may not be the only treatment they are a simple options with a very high success rate.
+Although Orthotics may not be the only treatment, they are a simple option with a very high success rate.